 Return to Play

 This page has been designed to give you the most up-to-date and trusted information with regards to national restrictions and any phased return to play.
-On Monday 4 January, the Prime Minister announced a new national lockdown to counter the steep rise in coronavirus (Covid-19) infections in England.
-The national lockdown restrictions mean you should minimise time spent outside your home meaning much of sport and physical activity has ceased.
+On Monday 22nd February, the Prime Minister announced a 4-step plan to ease lockdown in England.
+The current stage of this plan means you should minimise time spent outside your home meaning much of sport and physical activity is still ceased.

 Roadmap out of National Lockdown:

 Following government analysis of current data, schools will reopen on 8 March at which point under-18 sport can take place at school as part of educational provision, or as part of wraparound care, but should not otherwise take place at this time.

 From 8 March, the Stay at Home restriction will continue so that outdoor exercise outdoors should continue to be with a person’s own household, support or childcare bubble, or with one person from another household.

 From 29 March, outdoor sports facilities will be allowed to reopen, broadening the options for outdoor exercise and recreation.
 Outdoor facilities such as tennis and basketball courts, golf courses, and swimming pools, can be used by people in line with the wider social contact limits (rule of 6 or two households).
 Formally organised outdoor sports – for adults and under 18s – can also restart and will not be subject to the gatherings limits, but should be compliant with guidance issued by national governing bodies.

 Step 2: no earlier than 12 April, Indoor leisure facilities such as gyms, leisure centres, indoor sports courts and pitches, swimming pools, fitness studios and multi-sport facilities can open for adult individual/household use only.
 Children's activities can take place indoors following the guidance set out.
 Disabled people can take part in organised outdoor and indoor sport without being subject to social contact limits.
 Travel should be minimised but can take place for sport and physical activity.